 More than a Mere Contract: Marriage as Contract and Covenant in Law and Theology

 Historically, the Jewish, Christian, and Islamic traditions found ways to reconcile the contractual and covenantal dimensions of marriage, but American law today juxtaposes them and has moved much more toward a straight contractual model.
 In all but three states, parties who wish to marry must choose the state's contract marriage option.
 In Louisiana, Arkansas, and Arizona, though, parties may choose contract marriage or covenant marriage, which has tighter marital formation and dissolution rules.
-But even in those three states, there is not yet a robust legal appreciation and reification of some religious covenantal notions of marriage (and current conflict of laws rules do not favor the enforcement of covenant marriage laws in inter-state disputes).
+But even in those three states, there is not yet a robust legal appreciation and reification of some religious covenantal notions of marriage.
 Ultimately, a fuller legal response may well be necessary to recapture the multi-layered dimensions of marriage.
 America's religious communities may need to draw upon and reformulate their own norms and resources, and American states, in turn, may need to think more seriously about granting greater deference to the marital laws and customs of legitimate religious and cultural groups that cannot accept a marriage law of the common denominator.

 Keywords: marriage, law of marriage, law and religion, covenant marriage, family law, Islam, Judaism, Christianity, Bible, Qu’ran, Roman law, canon law, civil law, common law, Joseph Story, John Calvin

 Suggested Citation: Suggested Citation